 Depression is ten times more prevalent today than it was in 1960, and the average onset age is now 14.5 years old vs. 29.6 years of age just 50 years ago.
 For any parent or teacher, this is a terrifying trend.
 As a culture, we’re vastly more depressed, and it’s starting much, much younger.
+This is why some people are deciding to use best online dispensary canada or something similar to treat their powerful condition.
+I’ve heard it is useful for some people but not for everyone but I digress.

 Over the past decade, I’ve learned quite a bit about youth depression in our youth, and the most notable factor behind it is disengagement.
 Our children, for one reason or another, are checking out, and their feelings of powerlessness are driving increased negativity and depression.